simaster19/Portfolio-Laravel9/README.md

 -   and set DB_DATABASE=portfolio

 7. create New DB on Your Localhost with name portfolio
-8. typing on terminal php artisan migrate:fresh
+8. typing on terminal "php artisan migrate:fresh"
+9. and then typing on terminal "php artisan serve"